11 July 2010

 First Sunday after Independence Day

-But today I'd like to do something seasonal.
-Specifically, I'd like to say that there is a grave danger in confusing religious piety with political/patriotic feelings.
+It is, as always, a good time to contemplate the grave danger in confusing religious piety with political/patriotic feelings.
 I'm not making a constitutional point -- let's not argue about what the phrase "establishment of religion" meant to Madison, Mason, and that old powdered-wig-wearing crowd.
 (If I die a martyr to the US, will I be greeted in paradise by a crowd of Virginians?)

 My point, rather, is theological.
 I believe whole-heartedly that the universe isn't just a bunch of material/mechanical coming and going.
 Life is more than matter and mind is more than life and the whole of the cosmos is more than its parts -- that More is what we revere as God.
 Precisely because I believe this, I find it baffling and disheartening when people try to hijack spirituality for nationalism.